Kira Brunton: Juniors

+Womens

 In 2020, Brunton moved to Ottawa, and graduated to women's play, joining the Lauren Mann rink for the 2020–21 season with Cheryl Kreviazuk and Karen Trines at second and lead respectively.
 The team found immediate success in their first tour event, surprising a short-handed Team Jennifer Jones in the final of the 2020 Stu Sells Toronto Tankard, Brunton's third time winning the event.
 Brunton competed at the 2021 Scotties Tournament of Hearts, her first Canadian women's curling championship, as alternate for Krysta Burns Northern Ontario rink.
 At the Hearts, they finished with a 2–6 round robin record, defeating Northwest Territories' Kerry Galusha and Yukon's Laura Eby.
 Brunton got to play in the team's final game of the tournament, replacing Amanda Gates at lead.

+Brunton would then join forces with Danielle Inglis Ottawa-based rink in the 2022–23 curling season, where in their first season together, they would finish 3rd at the 2023 Ontario Scotties Tournament of Hearts.
+Brunton would still get to participate in the 2023 Scotties Tournament of Hearts as an alternate for Rachel Homan, where they would lose to Nova Scotia's Christina Black 7–6 in the Championship round to finish tied for 5th.
+The Inglis rink would win their first Ontario Scotties in 2024, beating Carly Howard in the final.
+This would qualify them to represent Ontario at the 2024 Scotties Tournament of Hearts where they finished with a 3–5 record.
+Inglis would go on to repeat as Ontario Champions in 2025, returning to the 2025 Scotties Tournament of Hearts.
+At their second Scotties as a team, the Inglis rink would improve, finishing the round robin with a 6–2 record, qualifying for the Championship round, where they would lose 9–8 to Alberta's Kayla Skrlik.

+Mixed doubles

+Brunton joined forces with Jacob Horgan to compete in mixed doubles in the 2024–25 season, competing in the 2025 Canadian Mixed Doubles Curling Championship.
+In their first national championship together, the duo had success, finishing round robin play with an undefeated 7–0 record, and losing to eventual champions Kadriana Lott and Colton Lott 6–5 in the semifinals, finishing tied for 3rd.

 Personal life

 Brunton previously attended Laurentian University for sports psychology, and is now a Masters student in counselling psychology at Yorkville University.